 - Professor Farida Fortune - Head of Clinical and Diagnostic Oral Sciences

-- Professor Kim Piper - Consultant Oral Pathologist and Hon Professor, Senior Tutor for Dental Admissions
+- Professor Kim Piper - Consultant Oral Pathologist and Hon Professor, Head of Admissions and Widening Participation for Medicine and Dentistry

-- Dr Pete Tomlins - Senior Lecturer in Dental Biometrics (non-clinical)
+- Dr Pete Tomlins - Senior Lecturer in Oral Biometrics

 - Dr Hong Wan - Senior Lecturer